paperwork/paperwork/README.md

 ## Some last words

 The current development status is far from being worth called "version 1.0".
 However, if I could get you interested in this project and you feel like contributing, don't hesitate to ping me by e-mail ([marius@twostairs.com](mailto:marius@twostairs.com)) or twitter ([@devilx](https://twitter.com/devilx)) so we can talk. :-)

+## FAQ

+### Can I run Paperwork on a shared host environment, where I'm not able to set `frontend/public` as document root?

+Basically you can.
+This has nothing to do with Paperwork specifically, though.
+The foundation ontop of which Paperwork is built up (Laravel) needs to be reconfigured to support a shared host environment.
+[Here](https://www.google.com/search?q=laravel+4+shared+host) you can find more info about how to do so.

+### Are you planning to implement ... into Paperwork soon?

+Maybe.
+Check out more detailed information about the features we are currently working on [here](https://trello.com/paperwork).

+### I would like to join Paperwork development, what's the best way to do so?

+Contribute.
+Simply fork the Paperwork repository here on GitHub, add you contributions and send us pull-requests.
+In addition, make sure to shoot us an e-mail at [paperwork-dev@googlegroups.com](mailto:paperwork-dev@googlegroups.com) and inform us about your interest in joining the team.
+We will then make sure to give you the required access to our [Trello](https://trello.com/paperwork) as well.